awilcoxw/805.bike-master/README.md

-less-sketchy-than-craigslist
+805.bikes
 ===============

-This is the code for less-sketchy-than-craigslist.appspot.com
+Buy/sell bicycles in the 805